joaovarela14/GIC/README.md

 [Storefront problems](https://docs.medusajs.com/resources/nextjs-starter)

+# TODO

+- [ ] - change the job, change the way the publishable key works

 ## Kubernetes Deploy

 From the repo root, after you manually switch `kubectl` to the correct local test context: